szabgab/pydigger.com/README.md

 TODO
 ======

+* Switch to the GitHub API
+* Search should also look into keywords
+* How many times each keyword is used?
+* Find and list dependencies
+* Report when the URL provided as GitHub repo is invalid. (e.g. returns 404) Maybe even compare some files?

+* Is there a requirements.txt file? and test_requirements.txt ?
+   package==version
+   package>=version

 * Why are there maintainers where the value is "" and others where it is null ?
 * Sats: author_email (look for null, "", "UNKNOWN", in the e_mail look for strings that don't look e-mail. e.g. no @)
 * locate "keywords" fields that are not space separated lists (e.g. pyspotify-connect)

-* Find and list dependencies

 * Code to update items